advac/wp-mobile-detector/readme.txt

 = I am getting an error that it was unable to install correctly.
 What do I do? =

 Please try deactivating and reactivating the plugin.
 If that does not work, please contact support@websitez.com and we will help you get the plugin installed.

-= I am getting an error that says my domain is not authorized for this plugin. =

-This is happens when the domain that is installing the plugin does not match the domain that was given when the plugin was purchased.

-If you believe this to be an error, please contact support@websitez.com and we will work with you to fix the domain authorization issue.

-= How can I upgrade to the paid version? =

-To upgrade to the paid version, visit http://websitez.com and purchase the WP Mobile Detector plugin.

-Once downloaded, you can copy the files over to the plugins directory on your website.

-If the plugin is already installed, replace the files with the new downloaded files.

 == Screenshots ==